Galveston Property Tax Appeals Save $205+ Million Per Year

 Galveston is one of the most protested counties in Texas.
-Thanks to property being incredibly finite in key areas, the growing demand has pushed up property values to a place never seen before.
-Galveston taxpayers utilized informal appeals to save over $36 million in 2023, while formal appeals did even better with $55.35 million.
-Even judicial appeals and lawsuits brought in over $38 million, one of the highest in Texas.
+Thanks to property being incredibly finite in key areas, the growing demand has pushed property values to a place never seen before.
+Galveston taxpayers utilized formal appeals to save over $67 million in 2023, while informal appeals did even better with $92.78 million.
+Even judicial appeals and lawsuits brought in over $44 million, one of the highest in Texas.
 Due to the complex nature of formal hearings, and the competitive nature of informal ones, the best way to level the playing field is to have an expert on your side.
-O’Connor’s Property Tax Protection Program™ is your key to victory, allowing you to join forces with an elite firm that knows how to take on every Texas appraisal district.
+O’Connor’s Property Tax Protection Program™ is your key to victory, allowing you to join forces with an elite firm that knows how to take on every Texas Appraisal District .
 There is no charge to join, and you will only pay if your taxes are lowered.
-Enroll, relax, and save .
+Enroll, relax, and save

 Total Value Reduction, Informal HearingsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.